alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2026/salah/2026-08-17-performing-the-adhan-and-iqamah-when-praying-alone.md

 category:
 - salah
 - adhan
-Source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa No. 5682, Question 4"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa No. 5682, Question 4"
 summary: "Yes, it is permissible for him to pray without an Adhan.
 However, if he is in the open countryside, a remote farm, or a similar isolated place, it is legislated for him to give the Adhan even if he will be praying alone."
 ---